Stop Downplaying Threats to Critical Infrastructure

 We’ve been warning about the changing threat landscape in critical infrastructure/ICS for some time now – and we believe that the following warning from a previous blog post we penned is accurate and should be heeded based on what we’ve seen in the past few months:

 “Nation-states do not fear reprisal and are likely to use ICS attacks as a component of geo-political conflict.
 Alarmingly, offensive cyber tools are becoming commonplace, lowering the bar for rogue nations, jihadists and hacktivists to get into the ICS attack game.
-And, cyber-criminals are figuring out that ICS networks are critical and therefore valuable, meaning it is only a matter of time until we see major ransomware trends in ICS. “
+And, cyber-criminals are figuring out that ICS infrastructure and networks are critical and therefore valuable, meaning it is only a matter of time until we see major ransomware trends in ICS. “

 Why be alarmed if we haven’t seen major disruption?